pdmosses/pdmosses.github.io/content/research/unified-algebras/index.md

 > The lattice partial order of the carrier represents sort inclusion;
 > the join and meet operations represent sort union and intersection.
 > The bottom of the lattice represents the empty sort.
-> The empty sort, shunned ni conventional algebraic frameworks,
+> The empty sort, shunned in conventional algebraic frameworks,
 > provides a particularly natural way of representing the lack of result of partial operations –
 > avoiding the need to introduce special "error" elements.
 > Operations need not preserve the empty sort.